-Hi readers!
+Hi readers, I’m so excited about this baseball side table makeover!
 Welcome my guest blogger Stephanie from One Mile Home Style for Make-Over Monday!
 She loves finding great deals and transforming them into unique and useful for her home.
 Please stop by her blog and check out her fun projects!

 Hi there Arts & Classy Readers!